datastax/python-driver/docs/topics/queryset.rst

         my_callback(cqlengine_batch=batch)

-    Failure in any of the callbacks does not affect the batch's execution, as the callbacks are started after the execution of the batch is complete and no effort to "roll it back" is made.
+    Failure in any of the callbacks does not affect the batch's execution, as the callbacks are started after the execution of the batch is complete.